swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 This will be offered online with our instructor trainers, [ trainer1 ]  and [ trainer2 ].
 You can read more about what you'll do these two days here: [ webpage ]

-If you haven't already, you must complete our on line application form here (https://amy.software-carpentry.org/forms/request_training/) so we can officially record your participation and track your progress towards becoming a certified Carpentries instructor.
+If you haven't already, you must complete our online application form here (https://amy.software-carpentry.org/forms/request_training/) so we can officially record your participation and track your progress towards becoming a certified Carpentries instructor.
 Please use the group code [ group_code ]

 Participants from each site should be in the same room.
 Individuals can not join remotely as our training includes partner and group activities.
 All individual participants should have wifi access.

 Please plan to be present for the entire session both days.
 Participants who miss more than one hour will not pass our training requirements.

 A videoconferencing link will be shared with the organizers/hosts at each site before the meeting.
 You should be in a room with a screen and projector as well as a speaker and microphone.
 This link is for the room; individual participants do not need this information.
-We highly encourage the host sites test this connection in advance, in the same room using the same equipment that you'll be in for the training itself.
+We highly encourage the host sites test this connection in advance, in the same room using the same equipment that you'll be using for the training itself.
 Please contact me directly if you'd like to set a time to do so.
 We will start promptly on time; any time lost due to troubleshooting connection problems may count against your attendance.

 *Some other things in order to prepare:*